 To make the Streusel topping

-- In the bowl of a food processor, add the flour, sugar, and salt.
+- In the bowl of a food processor, add the ½ cup of flour, ¼ cup of sugar, and ¼ teaspoon of salt.
 Pulse just to blend.

-- Add the rolled oats, pumpkin seeds, and cold chunks of butter.
+- Add the 3 tablespoons of rolled oats, 1 tablespoon of pumpkin seeds, and 4 tablespoons of cold chunks of butter.
 Pulse about 5 times for 2 seconds each until the mixture resembles small crumbs and the butter is distributed throughout.

 - Place the streusel in the fridge until you need it.
 (You will have more than you need.
 This topping can stay in the fridge for a week or be frozen for several months to be used again.